Minor Medical Care – GI Upset Package

 - A fecal flotation* test, performed at our referral laboratory, to screen for intestinal parasites

 - Discussion of any additional tests or therapies as needed for long-term management

 - Cost of prescription drugs (e.g. worm or other parasite medications, antibiotics, anti-nausea medications)

 - Cost of therapeutic diets, probiotics, or other therapies

 - Cost of additional tests or ongoing therapies as needed for long-term management

-*A note on fecal flotation testing: fecal flotation is a screening tool used to screen for and identify microscopic worm eggs and other parasites such as protozoans (e.g. Giardia), and coccidia.
+*A note on fecal flotation testing: fecal flotation is a screening tool used to screen for and identify microscopic worm eggs and other parasites such as protozoans (e.g., Giardia), and coccidia.
 Because worms lay their eggs in cycles, the eggs may not be present in every fecal sample.
-Also, some worms do not lay a large number of eggs.
+Also, some worms do not lay many eggs.
 This means the test can yield false negative results.
-If we have a high suspicion of worms being an underlying cause, we may recommend repeating the fecal flotation test.
-We may also recommend empirical treatment for worms.
+If a PetVet veterinarian has a high suspicion of worms being an underlying cause, they may recommend repeating the fecal flotation test.
+They may also recommend empirical treatment for worms.
 In addition, protozoans are not easy to detect in fecal flotation tests and may require other forms of testing to identify them.